AlbertoMarziali/LWSim800/README.md

 It's extremely light and simple but full of security checks to guarantee the stability in every situation.

-It's based on another lib, the BareBoneSim800L, made by Ayo Ayibiowu.
-Props to him!

-The main differences are:
+The main features of this library are:
++ It's the only gsm lib to avoid the use of a buffer. (aproximately 200 Byte less!)
-+ Completely avoids the use of Strings, replaced by a single, preallocated, char array.
++ It completely avoids the use of Strings, replaced by a single, preallocated, struct (sms)
-+ Removes every function apart SMS-related ones.
-+ Almost every function has been rewritten from the ground up.
-+ This library reverts to SoftwareSerial
++ It offers SMS-related functions only, making it extremely lightweight.
 + Default RX and TX are 2 nd 3

 ## Features